olepoeschl/NQueensFAF/README.md

 `java -jar nqueens-client.jar nqueensfaf.de`<br>
 in the directory where the jar is located. (nqueensfaf.de is the distributing server) <br>

-__NOTE:__ Eventually adapt the name 'nqueens-client.jar' to the actual name of the jar you downloaded.
+__NOTE:__ Eventually you have to adapt the name 'nqueens-client.jar' to the actual name of the jar you downloaded.

 # 2 Local Computing